 Students write a one to two-page paper each week.
 Classes meet on Mondays.
 Each student meets with the instructor over Zoom for a 10-minute individual writing conference during the week to discuss drafts and plan revisions.
 Final papers are due before class on Mondays.

-Course Text: Benjamin Franklin: Autobiography, Poor Richard, and Later Writings, edited by J.A.
-Leo Lemay, The Library of America, 1987.
+Course Text: A Benjamin Franklin Reader, edited and annotated by Walter Isaacson, Simon & Schuster, 2005.
 (Franklin’s writings are also in the public domain and available for free online.)